Initial Training

 In addition, trainees learn all essential recovery coach competencies and the recovery coaching code of ethics.
 Training includes didactic teaching, individual and group exercises, discussions, coaching skills role-playing, homework reading assignments and community-based resource-finding activities.

 Since recovery coaching is so new, credentialing and certification are still evolving.
-As a result, requirements for accreditation, maintenance of accreditation and levels of certification will change.
-Recovery Coaches Alberta will adapt the training requirements accordingly.
+As a result, requirements for accreditation, maintenance of accreditation and levels of credentialing will change.
+Recovery Coaches Alberta will adapt the training requirements accordingly